ThexXTURBOXx/bronze/Mod Description.md

 ![Bronze Weapons](https://github.com/Khazoda/bronze/blob/Web-Assets/description_common/weapons_items.png?raw=true)

-The banner above shows 5 other weapons, greyed out for now.
-One of my other mods, [Basic Weapons](https://modrinth.com/mod/basic-weapons) adds 5 other unique weapon archetypes.
-The bronze mod will soon support integration between the two mods, adding bronze versions of every weapon Basic Weapons adds.
+[Basic Weapons](https://modrinth.com/mod/basic-weapons) adds 5 other unique weapon archetypes, and has explicit compatibility with the Bronze mod.
+Just install both mods, and the new bronze weapon types will be able to be crafted!

 <!-- BRONZE TOOL SECTION -->